Caesar Baronius: Life

 At subsequent conclaves, Baronio was twice considered to be papabile – the conclaves which in the event elected Pope Leo XI and Pope Paul V. On each occasion, Baronio was opposed by Spain on account of his work "On the Monarchy of Sicily", in which he supported the papal claims against those of the Spanish government.
+In 1602 he commissioned the Oratorio di Santa Silvia in San Gregorio Magno al Celio.

-Baronio died at Santa Maria in Vallicella in Rome on 30 June 1607, and was buried in that same church.
+Baronio's last days were spent in the Oratory at Santa Maria in Vallicella.
+He found solace in the humble surroundings of the Oratory and in the company of his fellow religious.
+There he died on 30 June 1607, and was buried in that same church.
+He was named "Venerable", an honor to which Pope Benedict XIV elevated him in 1745.

 Works

 Baronio is best known for his Annales Ecclesiastici.
-It was after almost three decades of lecturing Santa Maria in Vallicella that he was asked by Philip Neri to tackle this work, as an answer to a polemical anti-Catholic historical work, the Magdeburg Centuries.
+It was after almost three decades of lecturing at Santa Maria in Vallicella that he was asked by Philip Neri to tackle this work, as an answer to a polemical anti-Catholic historical work, the Magdeburg Centuries.
+Baronio was at first unwilling that the task should be given to him and tried to persuade Neri to entrust the work to Onofrio Panvinio, who was already working on a history of the Church.
+After repeated commands from Neri, however, Baronius changed his mind and spent the rest of his life devoted to this enormous task.

 In the Annales, he treats history in strict chronological order and keeps theology in the background.
 Lord Acton called it "the greatest history of the Church ever written".
 In the Annales, Baronio coined the term "Dark Age" in the Latin form saeculum obscurum, to refer to the period between the end of the Carolingian Empire in 888 and the first inklings of the Gregorian Reform under Pope Clement II in 1046.

 Notwithstanding its errors, especially in Greek history where he was obliged to depend upon secondhand information, Baronio's work stands as an honest attempt at historiography.
 Sarpi, in urging Casaubon to write a refutation of the Annales, warned him never to accuse or suspect Baronio of bad faith.

 Baronio also undertook a new edition of the Roman Martyrology (1586), in the course of his work he applied critical considerations to removed entries he considered implausible for historical reasons, and added or corrected others according to what he found in the sources to which he had access.
-He is also known for saying, in the context of the controversies about the work of Copernicus and Galileo, "The Bible teaches us how to go to heaven, not how the heavens go."
-This remark, which Baronio probably made in conversation with Galileo, was cited by the latter in his Letter to the Grand Duchess Christina (1615).
+He is also considered as saying, cited in the context of the controversies about the work of Copernicus and Galileo, "The Bible teaches us how to go to heaven, not how the heavens go."
+This remark, which probably Baronio (according to some) made in conversation with Galileo, before the controversy, as he died before it, was cited by the latter (without precise attribution) in his Letter to the Grand Duchess Christina (1615).